46 people are interested

 About NEW YORK LEGAL ASSISTANCE GROUP

-To provide quality, free civil legal services to low-income New Yorkers.
+To provide free, quality civil legal services to New Yorkers experiencing poverty or in crisis.

 NYLAG serves immigrants, seniors, the homebound, families facing foreclosure, renters facing eviction, low-income consumers, those in need of government assistance, children in need of special education, domestic violence victims, persons with disabilities, patients with chronic illness or disease, low-wage workers, low-income members of the LGBT community, Holocaust survivors, and others in need of free legal services.